afaur/ruby-nicefn/README.md

 (shared) method.

 ### Example (Singleton Classes)
-Provided below is an example of a singleton class that is made a singleton class by using extend self.
+Provided below is an example of a module that is made a singleton class by using extend self.
 ```rb
 module Sing
   extend self